Spireblight/Spireblight/docs/source/nodes.rst

    This class handles everything to do with the Neow bonus.
    Some of the run-specific data will only be available if RunHistoryPlus is installed when the run is first started.
-   In the absence of the mod, a sane default will be returned.
+   In the absence of the mod, sane defaults will be used.

 .. autoclass:: ShopContents
    :members: